Annuities offer many benefits that make them more attractive than bonds.

-MYGA are guaranteed with guaranteed interest, how simple is that?
+MYGA is guaranteed with guaranteed interest, how simple is that?

 3. Superior exit strategies

-Plus: with an annuity, almost all can be converted at any time to income.
-Income for any time period.
+Plus: with an annuity, almost all can be converted at any time to income, creating income for any time period.

-Plus: interest earned is never taxed until accessed, you cat say that about bonds or bond funds, they have built in tax liability that you cannot control.
+Plus: interest earned is never taxed until accessed by you.
+Can you say that about bonds or bond funds, they have a built-in tax liability that you cannot control.